 Summer Skin Care – Avoid Damage

 Prevention is the key to avoid sun-damaged skin.
 Daily sunscreen (even on overcast days), wide brim hats, and long sleeves help tremendously.
+Daily aftersun care is also a great idea, like this all natural after sun cooling spray.

 Skin Care- Skin Damage Treatment Options